MarcAndreFL/marcandrefl.github.io/about.md

 ---
 layout: page
-title: About Me
+title: About me
-permalink: /about me/
+permalink: /aboutme/
 ---

 I am a gameplay-programmer currently living in Quebec, Canada.
 I have a bachelor's degree in computer science at UQAC (Université du Québec à Chicoutimi).